 The third stage is ‘integration’.
 This generally ensues the successful stages of placement and layering.
 The launderer at this stage causes the funds to re-enter the economy and appear to be legitimate.
 The launderer might choose to invest the funds into real estate, luxury assets, or business ventures.

 Although use of all three stages is common, it is not always utilised by the criminal who wishes to launder funds.
-In some instances criminals may choose to merely ‘place’ the illegally derived funds into the economy by merely depositing the money into his or her bank account, without any layering occurring.
+In some instances, criminals may choose to merely ‘place’ the illegally derived funds into the economy by simply depositing the money into his or her bank account, without any layering occurring.
 They can withdraw the money and spend it at their will.

 Financing of terrorism